Pttn/StellaPool/README.md

 * `WalletPort`: the port of the Riecoin server (same as rpcport in riecoin.conf).
 Default: 28332 (default RPC port for Riecoin Core);
 * `WalletName`: the name of the wallet, set this if you created multiple wallets in Riecoin Core.
 Default: empty;
 * `WalletUsername`: the username used to connect to the Riecoin server (same as rpcuser in riecoin.conf).
 Default: empty;
 * `WalletPassword`: the password used to connect to the Riecoin server (same as rpcpassword in riecoin.conf).
-Default: empty.
+Default: empty;
+* `WalleCookie`: the cookie file containing the credentials, overriding `WalletUsername` and `WalletPassword`.
+Default: empty/none.

 ### Database Settings